3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 The UCF Games Research Group had several devices available to us for no charge.
 These included: Intel® RealSense™ 3D, Microsoft Hololens, HTC Vive, and Microsoft Kinect.
-The following is an analysis as to the suitability of each of the devices
+The following is an analysis as to the suitability of each of the devices.

 #### Intel® RealSense™ 3D